-We have bundled a file called executor.epf into the <knime-serverrepository>/config/client-profiles/executor folder.
-In order for those preferences to be used, you must edit the knime.ini file of the executor and insert before the line containing -vmargs.
-This only has to be done in case no Executor has been provided during the installation of KNIME Server, otherwise it is set automatically.
+We have bundled a file called executor.epf into the <knime-server-repository>/config/client-profiles/executor folder.
+In order for those preferences to be used, you must either adjust the service of the Executor or the knime.ini file.